ArchitectsJuan M. Otxotorena, Mariano González Presencio, Luis Tena Núñez

 ColaboradoresGloria Herrera, Catalina Delgado

-From the architect.
+Text description provided by the architects.
 The building houses sports and health facilities is located in the old town of Pamplona.
 It is initiative and municipally owned.
 And the charge of the project occurs once the team of architects who was awarded the corresponding supports public competition, in January 2005.
 The site is located on San Agustin street, and had been emptied during the demolition of the old pediment 'Euskal Jai', after its acquisition by the Town Hall for the construction of this building.
 The plot crosses one of the blocks built the Old Town, so it has: two facades opposing parallel streets and two mediator sides, consisting of a straight side wall of the old pediment, and a more irregular one with different volumes that breaks into patios of adjoining buildings.
 Beyond the general determinations concerning the alignment and flights of the plot, the Special Plan of Protection and Internal Reform of the Old City prescribed for it the introduction of a passage or an inside lane of longitudinal development, perpendicular to both streets.
 The project obviously follows these guidelines, while it tries to be sensitive to the way in which the construction affects the neighbouring buildings, responding with the opening of patios or possible setbacks to some of the most committed situations arising in the scope of the implantation.

 In this framework, in short, the project relies on two main arguments.
 First, the design revolves around the effort to obtain sufficient and attractive natural light for all the spaces inside the building, trying to make a virtue out of necessity, given the difficulties and constraints of the site.
 And secondly, it starts from a principle of sectoring of the volume according to longitudinal batches perpendicular to the streets, trying to follow the guidelines issued by the PEPRI, it follows the idea that governs the approach of the section of the main block building as a compact section that brings together and relates those areas of greatest significance and size.